MMSB-MOBI/pcmap/README.md

 #### Many one-body contact maps

-Pass a file containing the list of protein to compute in the simplest format, one PDB file per line:
+Pass a file containing the list of protein as a text file with one PDB file per line:

 #### **`sample.lst`**
 ```txt
 data/1A2K_r_u.pdb
 data/1A2K_l_u.pdb
 ```

 And pass it to the cli
-`python -m pcmap dimer data/1A2K_r_u.pdb data/1A2K_l_u.pdb`
+`python -m pcmap many --structures=sample.lst`

 #### Computing many two-body contact map

 Again, pass a file containing the list of proteins to compute in tabulated format with two PDB files per line:

 #### **`sample_dimer.lst`**